Kinchou (KIN) [1+2]

-KIN 1, 1 – This string is only a natural combo on counter hit and is safe on block, though the first hit is punishable on its own.
+KIN 1,1 – This string is only a natural combo on counter hit and is safe on block, though the first hit is punishable on its own.
 It has fair damage and decent frames.
-Unfortunately this move no longer transitions into NSS.
+Note that this move no longer transitions into NSS in Tekken 7.

 KIN 2, 1+2 – The first hit can be used by itself to launch the opponent for a full juggle.
-The second hit can be delayed by holding the buttons and slams the opponent on the ground on hit; it hits grounded and can wall break or floor break, but is not as useful without the bound mechanic.
-The second hit should only be used to catch opponents trying to punish a blocked/whiffed launcher.
+The second hit slams the opponent on the ground on hit; it can be charged, hit grounded and wall break or floor break.
+The first hit alone is punishable and the second hit becomes less punishable the longer it is charged.

 KIN 3 – This attack is a sliding low kick that has good range and many active frames.
 Yoshimitsu crushes low attacks during the short hop and crushes highs during the slide.
-Additionally, it now knocks down on normal and counter hits (it was just on CH in TTT2).
+Additionally, it knocks down on normal as well as on counter hit (it was just on CH in TTT2).
 When performed up close, this move is launch punishable on block, but it is very difficult to punish when starting at max range.
 This move should be used sparingly against tougher opponents, as it is very easy to defend, especially from range.

 KIN 4 – This kick shares the animation and properties with SS+4.
 It is a high homing attack that knocks down on hit, stuns on CH for full juggle, and can be transitioned into MED by pressing 3+4, or back into KIN by pressing 1+2.
-This move is safe on block, but shouldn’t be spammed since it can be ducked.
+This move gives plus frames and is safe on block but duckable.

 KIN 1+2 – This attack is one of the fastest available from KIN and deals a good amount of damage.
 It is a series of mid-level slashes which knocks down the opponent and leaves Yoshimitsu backturned.
 If the opponent is standing while hit by KIN 1+2, Yoshimitsu can get a free BT d+1 on the grounded opponent.

 KIN f+2 – Also one of the fastest attacks in KIN, this slash hits high and has the highest single hit damage available in the stance.
 While it is punishable on block, it has deceptively long range.
 It is commonly used as a juggle ender for these reasons, as well as the ability to send the opponent into a wall for additional damage.
-Additionally, it screws on CH, making it a viable option in neutral.
+Additionally, it screws on counter hit against standing opponents.

 KIN u+1+2 – This move is a transition into Yoshimitsu’s Dragonfly (DGF) stance.
 The startup animation is the same as KIN 3, so opponents are typically expecting the low.
 If used unexpectedly, an attack from DGF could hit the surprised opponent.